JoQCorreia/Week-Meal-Planner/README.md

 _Have had meals at my parent's place?_

-Then just download the [.exe](https://github.com/JoQCorreia/Week-Meal-Planner/blob/780841812275a1f80cb580381eec138c64ae9170/Ementa%20da%20Semana.exe) and run it for a full week of Meals Only Some People Know What They Are (V2 with recipes pending)!
+Then just download the release and run it to get a full week of Meals Only Some People Know What They Are (V2 with recipes pending)!

 ## Features